UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw3-scheme.md

    Ramsey.
 Do this proof before tackling Exercise 2; the proof should give you ideas about how to implement the code.

-   Related Reading: The definitions of LIST (A) and SEXP are on page 113.
+   Related Reading: The definitions of LIST (A) and SEXP are on page 118.

-2. Recursive functions on lists.
-Do all parts of Exercise 2 of Ramsey.
-Expect to write some recursive functions, but you may also read ahead and use the higher-order functions in Sections 2.7 through 2.9.

-   As part of the design of each function, try writing algebraic laws for each function, as shown in lecture and in the example laws in Section 2.4.5, which starts on page 114.
-You can see a very simple example of such design for binary trees on pages 120 through 122.

-   Each function you define should be accompanied by test cases using
-   check-expect.
-In comments, explain the purpose of each test.

 10. Taking and dropping a prefix of a list.
 Do Exercise 10 on page 195 of Ramsey.